cartoncloud/actions/jira-issues-from-commits/README.md

 ### refTo (required)
 Tag or commit ref to compare commits to

+## commitMessageExclusions (optional)
+Comma seperated commit messages to ignore in other commits

 ### outputFile (optional)
 Path to JSON output file.
 Defaults to `temp/changelog.json`